cccttt10/my-site/content/blog/elegant-developer-experience-with-zsh-and-iterm2/index.md

 Then, open your iTerm2 preferences, go to `Profiles -> Text` and then change the font settings.
 It is important to change the font to `Hack Nerd Font`.
 Otherwise, the icons will not display properly.

 ![font](./images/font.png)

+### Style iTerm2 - color theme

+There are <Link to="https://github.com/robbyrussell/oh-my-zsh/wiki/Themes">tons of color themes</Link> that you can download.

+Alternatively, if you want to use the same theme as me, you can download my theme configuration file `zshColorTheme.json` from <Link to="https://gist.github.com/chuntonggao/a490f072209aacbd96b0b07bfffe1759">my GitHub</Link>.
+Then, click `Other Actions...` and then `Import JSON Profiles...` in the window shown above, in order to import the configuration file.